Boning1011/linux-renderfarm-docs/README.md

 2. Find the .hip to open (HQueue path mapping)

 The first step should work if the `HOUDINI_HQUEUE_HFS_LINUX` is set correctly.
-The 2nd step similar to setting the path mapping in deadline.
-Adding these lines to the `network_folders.ini` in server machine to ensure linux client know where to open .hip:
+The 2nd step similar to setting the path mapping in deadline, which can be done by setting the `HQROOT` from Hqueue dashboard or `network_folders.ini` on server machine(need to restart service).

 ```
-[MY_PROJECT_FOLDER]
+[HQROOT]
-windows = \\Vvox-nas-1\PROJECTS
+windows = //Vvox-nas-1/PROJECTS
 linux = /mnt/VVOX-NAS-1/projects
 ```

 `windows =` set the path to be replaced, `linux = ` set the path to be turned into.
 Any typo in these 2 lines will result in the path mapping not working.

 *Note: while adding lines in `[job_environment]` on client's `hqnode.ini` does the 2nd step of path mapping , it's recommended to set all on the server side and leave the client's `[job_environment]` blank*

+#### TOP HQueue Scheduler

+It's much easier to config in a full windows envionment.
+If the basic Hqueue install all goes smooth and dashboard looks fine, likely everything would work.

+The issues happens in mixed environment.
+In a typical case that artist submit job from Windows machine to Linux farm, the major issue is path mapping.
+While there's a thing called `PDG Path Map`, it only take response for part of the path mapping chain.

+When a PDG Hqueue job is submitted, firstly there's a MQ "job" created.
+If there's error in that MQ job indicating the path isn't mapped properly, that's HQueue server's Network Folder setting, usually can be done by setting correct `HQROOT`.

+After the MQ job runs successfully the actual jobs are created.
+This is where `PDG Path Map` take effect.
+Click "Load Path Map" button and make sure no duplicate path map(Not sure if it's a bug or me setting incorrectly, that button will create a duplicate line for mounted and UNC Windows path).
+In theory the redundancy should be handled automatically but it's not really working, and can cause ping-pong or houdini freeze directly.

+*Note: The path mapping zone should left unchecked, the `*` sign doesn't really apply to "all zones whether * or WIN or LINUX", but only the `*` zone*

+After this you should see hython launched and scene is opened in the log.

+*Unsolved Issue: Linux machine doesn't any environment virables or packages.
+If any custom node involve will result fail to cook.*

 ### Environment Variables:
 For complete environment variable list: https://www.sidefx.com/docs/houdini/ref/env.html